prismicio/slice-machine/CONTRIBUTING.md

 > [!NOTE]
 > It's highly recommended to discuss your changes with the Prismic team before starting by [opening an issue](https://github.com/prismicio/slice-machine/issues/new/choose).[^2]
 >
-> A short discussion can accellerate your work and ship it faster.
+> A short discussion can accelerate your work and ship it faster.

 ```sh
 # Clone and prepare the project.